 As part of their effort to deal with the hazards posed by lasers, the FAA has encouraged air crew members, air traffic controllers, and the general public to submit reports of aircraft being illuminated by lasers.
 The FAA has collected this kind of data since at least 2004, and in 2011 published a study (Report DOT/FAA/AM-11/7) about 2,492 laser events that occurred in the US from 2004-2008 that characterized the patterns of exposure by their likelihood of occurrence by time of day and time of year.

-- Over that five-year span, on any given day in the United States, there is a 99.6% chance that at least one aircraft will have a potentially dangerous encounter with a laser beam.
+- Over that nine-year span, on any given day in the United States, there is a 98.2% chance that at least one airliner had a potentially dangerous encounter with a laser beam.

 Who is this report for?

 This report may be useful for the following kinds of groups:

 - Anyone who wants to educate flight crews, airport authorities, law enforcement and other relevant groups as to the extent of the problem (This could be done just cutting and pasting the graphics and basic stats in the report).

 - Organizations that deal with policies related to the commercial use of lasers, for example pushing for specific limits on what can be sold to the public.

 - Organizations currently involved in understanding or reducing aviation safety risks associated with inappropriate use of lasers.

 - Organizations, especially law enforcement agencies that, that seek to understand when and where the risk of laser strikes are highest.